Page loading ... Please wait.

 Boiled Fruit Cake

-Pate Brisee: In a food processor, place the flour, salt, and sugar and process until combined.
+Pastry: In a food processor, place the flour, salt, and sugar and process until combined.
 Add the butter and process until the mixture resembles coarse meal (about 15 seconds).
-Pour 1/4 cup (60 ml) water in a slow, steady stream, through the feed tube until the dough just holds together when pinched.
+Add about 1/4 cup (60 ml/grams) water and pulse until the dough holds together when pinched.
 If necessary, add more water.
-Do not process more than 30 seconds.

 Turn the dough onto your work surface and gather into a ball.
-Divide the pastry in half, flatten each half into a disk, cover with plastic wrap, and refrigerate for 30 minutes to one hour before using.
+Divide the pastry in half (about 330 grams each), flatten each half into a disk, cover with plastic wrap, and refrigerate for 30 - 60 minutes or until firm.
 This will chill the butter and relax the gluten in the flour.

-Remove one round of pastry and on a lightly floured surface, roll the pastry into a 1/8-inch (3 mm) thick circle.
-To make sure the pastry is large enough, take your tart pan, flip it over, and place it on the rolled out pastry.
-The pastry should be about two inches larger than the pan.
+Remove one round of pastry from the refrigerator, and on a lightly floured surface, roll the pastry into a 1/8-inch (3 mm) thick circle.
+To make sure the pastry is large enough, take the bottom of the tart pan and place it on the rolled out pastry.
+The pastry should be about two inches (5 cm) larger than the pan.
 To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards to get uniform thickness).

 Homemade Mincemeat: